sigtm/sketch-style-libraries/README.md

 ## What it does

 Existing styles are updated (matched by name), and missing ones are added.
-Will be adding the ability to delete styles soon (if they don't exist in the source document).

-*NOTE:* I only came across [Library Styles Sync](https://github.com/zeroheight/library-styles-sync) after publishing this, so check it out and see which one fits your workflow best.
-That one pulls all styles from any library you have placed a symbol from, while this one syncs both ways but only from one selected library at a time.

-So a bit more control, but adding an additional step.
-Beyond that, they are pretty similar.
+If you use "strict mode", it will also remove any styles that don't exist in your library – and vice versa if you're pushing to a library.

+## What's new

+*1.0.0:* Strict mode added, which also deletes styles that don't exist in the file you're syncing from.
+It has the basic features I set out to make now, so let's call this version 1.0 :)

+## What's next

+* Look into supporting Cloud Libraries
+* Merging duplicate styles if possible

 ## Acknowledgements